MonoGame/docs.monogame.github.io/articles/getting_started/using_development_nuget_packages.md

 </configuration>
 ```

-The really good thing about placing these credentials outside of source control is they are safe, but also any
+The really good thing about placing these credentials outside of source control is that they are safe.
+But also any
 new projects you create under that folder can also make use of these createntials.
-So its a good idea to keep them in one place.
+So it is a good idea to keep them in one place.
-For more information to you read [consuming-packages-authenticated-feeds](https://learn.microsoft.com/en-us/nuget/consume-packages/consuming-packages-authenticated-feeds#credentials-in-nugetconfig-files).
+For more information, you can read [consuming-packages-authenticated-feeds](https://learn.microsoft.com/en-us/nuget/consume-packages/consuming-packages-authenticated-feeds#credentials-in-nugetconfig-files).